 Apply a pea-size amount once daily as a thin layer across the entire face covering the central forehead, each cheek, nose, and chin, avoiding the eyes and lips.
 Wash hands immediately after applying.

-The common side effects of Ophthalmic Brimonidine include ocular hyperemia, burning, blurring, fatigue, ocular allergic reactions, and ocular pruritus.
+The common side effects of Ophthalmic Brimonidine include ocular hyperaemia, burning, blurring, fatigue, ocular allergic reactions, and ocular pruritus.

 The common side effects of Topical Brimonidine include erythema, flushing, skin burning sensation, and contact dermatitis.